 You've just received three different quotes for your kitchen remodel.
 One is $42,000, one is $67,000, and one is $58,500.
 They all say they'll do the same job โ so why the $25,000 difference?
 The answer is almost always in the line items.

 A well-structured quote should be broken into clear sections.
 If you receive a quote that's just a single lump sum โ no breakdown, no line items โ that's your first red flag.
+Here's what each line item should tell you:

 | Line Item | What It Means | Watch For |